opentok/opentok-web-samples/README.md

   subscribe to a stream.

 * Basic-Video-Zoom ([source](https://github.com/opentok/opentok-web-samples/tree/master/Basic-Video-Zoom)) -- This sample shows you how to use a video transformer to zoom and center a publisher.

-* Electron-Basic-Screen-Sharing ([source](https://github.com/opentok/opentok-web-samples/tree/main/Electron-Basic-Screen-Sharing)) -- This sample shows you how to connect to an OpenTok session, publish a screen-share stream, and subscribe to a stream in an [Electron](https://electronjs.org/) application.

-* Electron-Basic-Video-Chat ([source](https://github.com/opentok/opentok-web-samples/tree/main/Electron-Basic-Video-Chat)) -- This sample shows you how to connect to an OpenTok session, publish a stream, and subscribe to a stream in an [Electron](https://electronjs.org/) application.

 * Publish-Canvas ([source](https://github.com/opentok/opentok-web-samples/tree/main/Publish-Canvas)) -- In this sample application we show you how to publish a custom stream from a Canvas tag.